Lay-offs and short-time working

 Applying for redundancy

-The legal risks
+The legal risks of lay-offs and short-time working

 - Failure to follow a proper process, whether that be redundancy, TUPE or layoffs can result in costly legal claims.

 - A lack of paperwork and record keeping is a common failing.
 It makes it much harder to demonstrate a fair process and justify your business decisions when there is a lack of paperwork to back it up.
+What is your contingency here if you have lost WiFi or power?

 - Remember that any significant change to Terms and Conditions means you are required to consult and gain consent from your employees.
 This would be the case for incorporating temporary layoffs and short-time working as an express clause in the contract of employment.